isabella232/dotnet-smsnotifications/readme.md

     }
 ```

-This service creates a SMS API, adds the footer marketing text and logs the SMS message to a send log so if we needed to implement status checks at a late stage we would be able to.
+This service creates an SMS API, adds the footer marketing text, and logs the SMS message to a send log, so if we needed to implement status checks at a late stage we would be able to.

-In startup.cs in the ConfigureServices, I added a line so dependency injection could take of this whenever I needed to send an SMS message.
+In startup.cs in the ConfigureServices, I added a line so dependency injection could take care of this whenever I needed to send an SMS message.

 ```
 services.AddTransient<SMSSender>();